Key Takeaways

 These limitations show why an LLC might want to actually be owned by an S Corp, rather than the other way around.

-If you need help with a corporation becoming a member of an LLC, you can post your legal need on UpCounsel's marketplace.
+If you need help with can a corporation be a member of an llc, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.